duxsco/gentoo-installation/docs/post-boot_configuration.md

 Bind all swap and system LUKS volumes.

-!!! bug ""
-    The following clevis commands still need to get tested!

 ```bash
 # Adjust PCR IDs, e.g.: "pcr_ids":"1,7"
 # Further info can be found at: